jlowder/AltairEgo/README.md

 ## Compatibility

 This emulator is intended to be compatible with BASIC programs from the 1970s era, specifically those found in educational computing books like "101 Basic Computer Games" by David Ahl.
-The complete source code of the programs in this book can be found in online repositories such <a href="http://vintage-basic.net/games.html"/> and <a href="https://github.com/GReaperEx/bcg"/>.
+The complete source code of the programs in this book can be found in online repositories such [Vintage Basic](http://vintage-basic.net/games.html) and [https://github.com/GReaperEx/bcg](https://github.com/GReaperEx/bcg).
 I haven't personally tried all the programs from it but I have tried many of them, and the emulator correctly runs the ones I have tried.